napari/napari/.github/CONTRIBUTING.md

 # Contributing to GitHub workflows and actions

-Created: 2024-11-11; Updated:
+*Created: 2024-11-11; Updated:*

-See the napari website for more detailed information.
+See the napari website for more detailed contributor information.

 ## Workflows and actions

 There are over 20 GitHub workflows found in `.github/workflows`.
 The team creates a workflow to automate manual actions and steps.
 This results in improved accuracy and quality.
+Some key workflows:
+- `actionlint.yml` does static testing of GitHub action workflows
+- benchmarks
+- `reusable_run_tox_test.yml` uses our constraint files to install the compatible dependencies for each test environment which may differ by OS and qt versions.
+- `upgrade_test_constraints.yml` automates upgrading dependencies for
+  our test environments

 If adding a workflow, please take a moment to explain its purpose at the top of its file.